Runnable/octobear/README.md

     // optional
 		code: {
 			repo: 'String', // repo full name
                         commitish: 'String' // Optional.
 Commit or branch }),
-    buildDockerfilePath: String // Optional.
+                buildDockerfilePath: String, // Optional.
 Path for Dockerfile used to build instance
 		files: { // Optional
 		 '/Dockerfile': {
 				body: String // Body for Dockerfile to be used.
 Only specified if there is  no `buildDockerfilePath`